 There are many routes into the screen industries.
 Some are formal, such as apprenticeships and trainee schemes.
 Others are informal, including networking with employers and asking for a job.
 Think about both approaches.

-If you think you might be interested in a career in film, TV, games, animation or VFX, take a look at our job profiles.
-Our job profiles give advice on what to study, including A-levels, Highers, vocational qualifications, apprenticeships and degrees.
-Find a role that interests you.
-Click on it to get detailed information on how to get in.
+If you think you might be interested in a career in film, TV, games, animation or VFX, begin by looking at our job profiles.
+Our job profiles outline what's involved in each role.
+They also give information on what to study, including A-levels, Highers, vocational qualifications, apprenticeships and degrees.
+Find a role that interests you and read the detailed information on the subjects that will equip you best and the different routes in.

 The major broadcasters and some of the larger companies in screen offer work experience.
 The majority of this is currently for people over 18 and to find these opportunities you need to do your research.

 However, there are a range of initiatives which are encouraging companies to offer work experience for those under 18.
 Careers advisors at your school or college should know what is available in your area as they will have links with your Local Enterprise Partnership in England or similar skills organisations such as Skills Development Scotland.

 If you're at university your careers team will also have information about work experience opportunities in the sectors related to your course.
 It's always worth approaching employers to ask if they have any work experience opportunities.

 If you take a degree, then the last thing you want is to waste time and money on a course that won't get you where you want to be.
 Use the job profiles to find what degree subject will equip you for your chosen job.
 Then find a degree course which: